lamdu/presentation-live-2018/README.md

 * The programmer types `factorial 0` in the REPL and it works, even though `factorial` contains a type mismatch!
 As long as it didn't affect the evaluated path there's no problem
 * When typing `factorial 2`, evaluation does reach the type error and only then it actually blocks the evaluation.
 * Note that we don't only see the final result but we also see the intermediate values, and can navigate between different evaluated scopes too.
 This is our response to the bandwidth problem

+### How does this work - what about syntax errors

+Lamdu's approach to syntax errors is radical - eliminate them from existence!
+Lamdu is not a free form text editor, but rather a projectional code editor.
+This means you can't just type any text you want - you can only type syntactically valid code.
+Same goes for name errors.

+Wait - I can't just write any text I want?

+That's right, but worry not.

 ## Scenes